 REPRESENTATIVE RESULTS:

 The proposed protocol was applied in two different experimental settings.
-Data shown is representative of non-injured groups because our intention was to demonstrate the subdural manipulations we describe in the procedure (in the absence of an injury model) do not impair function.
-We implanted a bioelectronic device (Fig. 1A) and delivered a hydrogel (Fig. 1B) in 6–8-week-old Sprague-Dawley rats.
+Data shown is representative of non-injured groups because the intention was to demonstrate the subdural manipulations described in the procedure (in the absence of an injury model) do not impair function.
+A bioelectronic device was implanted (Fig. 1A) or a hydrogel was delivered (Fig. 1B) in 6–8-week-old Sprague-Dawley rats.
 Motor function of these animals was compared to control animals that underwent a sham surgery without a subdural procedure using the BBB motor function scale.
 Several groups of animals are represented here, showing the viability of each procedure and its safety.
 Following each procedure, all animals maintained normal motor function with no difference in BBB score between groups 7 days post-procedure, indicating the safe implementation of the described protocol.
 In addition, a group of animals (Fig 4.
 C) demonstrating impaired hindlimb motor function is represented for comparison to the subdural procedure groups, to further demonstrate that no adverse effects were noted in the experimental groups.
 This group received a contusion SCI procedure with a force of 175 kdyn using the Infinite Horizon (Precision Systems, IH-0400) impact device, as described in previous literature12,13.

 Bioelectronic implant: For device implantation, the protocol includes creating two durotomy sites—one for catheter entry and another for exit—to facilitate movement of the guide catheters under the dura and controlled placement of the device.
 The bioelectronic device consisted of two bifurcated arms attached to a PCB interface that is encapsulated by a biocompatible housing.
 The arms are temporarily connected to small intrathecal catheters via 7-0 silk suture to assist in positioning of the implant.
 The catheters are slowly pulled through the rostral durotomy holes, slid under the dura and through the exit durotomy holes caudal to the treatment location.
 The attached implant arms were then pulled through and positioned on each hemi section of spinal cord.
 The tail end of the implant is sutured to the muscle attached to the T13 process.
 The housing is sutured to the trapezius/latissimus muscle rostral to the laminectomy.
 The skin is then closed around the base of the housing unit to provide external access.

 Hydrogel treatment: For hydrogel delivery, only an entry point is required.
 The hydrogel was delivered via similar intrathecal catheters positioned at the same location as the stimulation device.
-The catheters were loaded with 10 μL of hydrogel12 and were inserted into the subdural space in the same way as the device implantation steps.
-Once in place, the catheters were slowly retracted while the hydrogel is continuously released underneath the dura (1B) onto each hemi cord.
+The catheters were loaded with 10 μL of poloxamer hydrogel12 and were inserted into the subdural space in the same way as the device implantation steps.
+Once in place, the catheters were slowly retracted while the hydrogel was continuously released underneath the dura (1B) onto each hemi cord.
 Following each procedure, animals were monitored for 7 days to ensure adequate recovery.